renbiao1024/renbiao1024/README.md

-- 🔫 I'm a rookie game developer
+- 🎮 I'm aiming to be a great game developer.

-- ✍ I'm good at writing bugs
+- 📚 I'm interested in reading literature books.

-- ⚽ I'm a football player but can only finish the first half
+- ⚽ I'm a soccer rookie.

 </div>